bbhardin/A-Guide-to-MacOS-Scaled-Resolutions/README.md

 ### Step 5: Locate Your Display File

-**Big Sur 11.0 and above:** Navigate to `/Library/Displays/Contents/Resources/Overrides/` **Catalina 10.15 and below:** Navigate to `/System/Library/Displays/Contents/Resources/Overrides/`
+**Big Sur 11.0 and above:** Navigate to `/Library/Displays/Contents/Resources/Overrides/`

+**Catalina 10.15 and below:** Navigate to `/System/Library/Displays/Contents/Resources/Overrides/`

-Navigate to the folder that is DisplayVendorID- with the Manufacturer number of your color profile on the end.
+Navigate to the folder called DisplayVendorID- with the Manufacturer number of your color profile on the end.
 Inside this folder should be a file that is DisplayProductID- with the Model number of your color profile on the end.
 This file will contain the resolutions that your computer can display.

 ![Image of Display File Location](https://github.com/bbhardin/A-Guide-to-MacOS-Scaled-Resolutions/blob/master/Images/file_location.png)

-However, a file with the specified name may not exist.
+However, do not fear if this file does not exist.
 In this case, you will have to create the file.
 Thankfully, someone has made a website for this.

 ### Step 6: Generate Resolutions

 Here’s the most important part that was hindering me for a long time because I couldn’t seem to find it posted anywhere. **You need to create BOTH the scaled HiDPI resolution that you want and DOUBLE that resolution.**

 For instance, I wanted my 1440p monitor to scale to 1080p so I needed to create entries for 1920x1080p HiDPI as well as for 3840x2160p HiDPI.
 Without the 2160p entry, my monitor would not accept 1080p as a HiDPI option.
 This had me stuck for an obnoxiously long time.
 Weird.
-I suspect this tricks MacOS into believing it is a true 2x scaling and thus is allowed instead of a weird scaling value.
+I suspect this tricks MacOS into believing it is a true 2x scaling and thus is allowed instead of an arbitrary scaling value.

 So let’s create the resolutions.
 Head to https://comsysto.github.io/Display-Override-PropertyList-File-Parser-and-Generator-with-HiDPI-Support-For-Scaled-Resolutions/.